GideonZ/1541u-documentation/uci/http_target.rst

 the URL and header with the first byte, and the optional data body with the second byte.
 When no body is to be sent, the value ``$FF`` can be used.

+When a body is provided, the firmware automatically adds ``Content-Type`` and ``Content-Length`` headers to the outgoing request if they are not already present in the header slot.
+The ``Content-Type`` is derived from the body type:

+- Binary body: ``application/octet-stream``
+- JSON Object / JSON Array: ``application/json``
+- URL Encoded: ``application/x-www-form-urlencoded``

+The ``Content-Length`` is computed from the rendered body size.
+If the user has already set either header explicitly via ``HTTP_CMD_HEADER_ADD``, the explicitly set value takes precedence and no auto-injection is performed for that field.

 The status channel will represent the information given in the header of the response, including the response code.
 If no connection can be made, the status channel reads ``503 SERVICE UNAVAILABLE``.

-When the exchange succeeds, it creates to new objects; a header object and a body object.
+When the exchange succeeds, it creates two new objects; a header object and a body object.
 The handles of these objects are returned in the data channel (2 bytes).